 Cliveden Gardens.
 The Overlooking the River Thames, the impressive all season Cliveden Gardens is a National Trust property located in Buckinghamshire on the outskirts of London.
 The Gardens were once part of an Estate in which the house that once hosted dukes, earls and royalty is now a luxury hotel.
 The gardens and grounds are expansive and the highlights include a Parterre with expansive views, The Water Garden, The Long Garden with seasonal flowers and of Italian influence, The Rose Garden which is blooming from mid-June through September, the Woodlands, and The Cliveden Maze.
 The British are very fond of mazes and take pride in trying their best to get you lost.
 There is also a luring walkway down to the river as well as several café’s and tearooms for lunch or a cuppa.

-Cotswolds.
 The Cotswolds is great walking country with over 3000 miles of footpaths and rights of way, including the National Trail's Cotswold Way and Thames Path and most towns and villages have a choice of shorter circular routes.
-Cirencester, known at the "Capital of the Cotswolds," is an historic Roman town in the heart of the Cotswolds, making a perfect base from which to discover this iconic English landscape.
+Cirencester, known at the capital of the Cotswolds, is an historic Roman town in the heart of the Cotswolds, making a perfect base from which to discover this iconic English landscape.

-Church Stretton.
 Church Stretton, our base in Shropshire, is an historic Market Town situated in the heart of the South Shropshire hills on the English/Welsh border known as The Marches.
-At the heart of the Shropshire Hills Area of Outstanding Natural Beauty, it is renowned worldwide for its geology, with some of the oldest rock formations in existence.
+At the heart of the Shropshire Hills Area of Outstanding Natural Beauty, it is renowned for its geology, with some of the oldest rock formations in existence.
 There are market towns and villages, castles, hill forts and more in close proximity.
-This unspoiled area of England offers beautiful countryside, with superb walks right on our doorstep.
+This unspoiled area of England offers beautiful countryside with superb walks.

 London Area.
 Should you be interested in adding days and nights to either the beginning or end of your time with Great Circle Route, we will be more than happy to assist you in deciding where you might like to go and help with the arrangements if needed.
 The list of activities in the London area is endless.
 There is good public transport that can get you anywhere you want to explore and London is also a fun city to walk.
 Some of our favorite places to visit include Westminster Abbey, The Churchill War Rooms, the British Museum which has wonderful Greek and Roman Britain artifacts and of course the Rosetta Stone (I rarely make it off the ground floor), the National Gallery and National Portrait Gallery, the British Library, the Victoria & Albert Museum, Tower of London, National Maritime Museum and the Royal Observatory in Greenwich to see the prime meridian, and all the parks – Green, Hyde, Regents and my favorite, Kensington Park (I always locate the Peter Pan statue as my guide).